Farnborough Tennis Club

 Update on the Courts

-We met with ETC Sports recently and reviewed the court surfaces, given there has been some initial surface cracking and a worrying problem around the far end of the net post on court 3.
-Unfortunately, they are seeing surface issues at numerous clubs, especially after such a dry summer, and the Tugmutton Common environment (water table, tree roots, etc) is not helping.
+We met with ETC Sports in August and reviewed the court surfaces, given there has been some initial surface cracking and a worrying problem around the far end of the net post on court 3.
+Unfortunately, they are seeing surface issues at numerous clubs, especially after such a dry summer, and the Tugmutton Common environment (water table, tree roots) is not helping.

-On a positive note, a number of the cracks are thought to be cosmetic and our suppliers believe they can be easily corrected; the net post less so, as it is dependent on the foundations underneath.
-These were not renewed during the re-surfacing, as we simply couldn’t afford it.
+On a positive note, most of the cracks appear to be cosmetic and our suppliers believe they can be easily corrected; the net post less so, as it is dependent on the foundations underneath.
+These were not renewed during the re-surfacing, as the Club could not afford it.
+The cosmetic work will be undertaken for free, but we will have to pay for the remedial work on the net post.

 We need your consent to load the translations